 After having evaluated each of the steps of the proposed approach separately, we now present results for scalable manifold learning on image data.
 We work with two datasets, one consisting of handwritten digits and a second one consisting of patches extracted from 3D medical images.
 Each dataset is too large to apply manifold learning directly.
 Consequently, we select landmarks with the discussed method, perform manifold learning on the landmarks with the Bhattacharyya distance, and use the Nyström method to embed the entire point set.
 We only consider the diagonal entries of the covariance matrices due to space limitations.
-The exact formula for the out-of-sample extension with the Nyström method for Laplacian eigenmaps is derived in [6].
-To evaluate the quality of the embedding, we use the labels associated to the image data to perform nearest neighbor classification in the low dimensional space.
-We expect advantages for the DPP landmark selection scheme because a diverse set of landmarks spreads the entire point set in the embedding space and helps the classification.
-We avoid sophisticated pre-processing of the data, since we are only interested in the relative performances across the different landmark selection methods.
+Given the low-dimensional embedding of the landmarks $\Phi_J \in \mathbb{R}^{k \times l}$ and the diagonal matrix of eigenvalues $\Lambda \in \mathbb{R}^{l \times l}$, we use out-of-sample extension with the Nyström method to calculate the embedding of the remaining points